kumahq/kuma/docs/madr/decisions/026-meshgateway-targetref.md

 Part of the reason for this is that the paradigm that `spec.targetRef` tells us which sidecars have their config modified by a given policy would no longer apply.

-Nevertheless it may be interesting to consider exactly which policies, if any, _would_ this make sense for? `MeshTimeout`, for example.
+### Policies targetting incoming traffic

+We should consider which policies make sense with `spec.targetRef.kind: MeshGateway` for targetting _incoming traffic_, i.e. not using `spec.to` but rather `spec.from`.
-One could imagine a new kind that applies to non-mesh traffic `spec.targetRef.kind: External`.
+For this kind of policy we can imagine a new `spec.from.targetRef.kind: External`.

 ## Decision Drivers